How to Get Rid of Bloat Fast, and for Good

 Ginger tea is a great way to harness the power of ginger.
 The stronger the better.
 You can also add a knob of fresh ginger to your smoothie.

-- Smooth Move by Traditional Medicinals contains senna.
-An herb with laxative effects.
+Smooth Move contains senna which is an herb with laxative effects.
 Thus, it’s a great option if you suffer from occasional constipation.

 While bloating might make you want to crawl in bed, you’ll be better off moving instead.
 You don’t need to run a marathon.
 But moving your body will help release trapped gas much faster than sitting (or lying) still.
 So take a walk, go for a jog, or strike some yoga poses.